Johnson let country down by not tackling Cummings’ misogyny, says ex-official

 “The dominant culture was macho and heroic,” she wrote.
 “It was positively unhelpful when the country needed thoughtful and reflective decision-making.”

-She told the west London hearing that areas of policy to suffer as a result of the macho culture were issues including domestic abuse and abortions during the pandemic.
+She told the west London hearing that areas of policy to suffer as a result of the macho culture were issues including domestic abuse, carers and childcare and abortions during the pandemic.

 The inquiry was shown a draft report on the chaos at the heart of government that she co-authored, containing claims of egotism and the bad behaviour of leaders being tolerated.